mstdokumaci/arraydb/doc/readme.md

 ## Defining MySQL access

-This is also writing an array like this:
+Defining MySQL access is also writing an array like this:

 	$db_config=array(
 		'hostname'=>'localhost', 'database'=>'social', 'username'=>'root', 'password'=>''